fiyadovich/grc-projects/tryhackme-writeups/governance-and-regulation.md

 ## Key Concepts Learned

 ### Core Terminology
-- **Governance** — managing and directing an organisation to achieve objectives while ensuring compliance with laws and standards
+- **Governance:** managing and directing an organisation to achieve objectives while ensuring compliance with laws and standards
-- **Regulation** — rules enforced by governing bodies to ensure compliance and protect against harm
+- **Regulation:** rules enforced by governing bodies to ensure compliance and protect against harm
-- **Compliance** — the state of adhering to applicable laws, regulations, and standards
+- **Compliance:** the state of adhering to applicable laws, regulations, and standards

 ### Information Security Governance
 Governance operates across five key processes: